Cambodia | Pearls of Indochina Active Adventure

 Transfer to the airport and transfer to your hotel in Pakse, the gateway to Si Phan Don, the land of 4,000 islands.
 Pakse sits at the confluence of the Mekong River and the Don River and is known for its Mekong River-town lethargic charm.
-Pakse’s main appeal lies in sipping a cold Beerlao on the riverfront, soaking up the laid back vibe.
+Pakse’s main appeal lies in sipping a cold Beerlao on the riverfront, soaking up the laid-back vibe.
 In the evening, embark on a sunset cruise on the Mekong River while enjoying a sundowner.

 About River Resort

-Nestled between a former royal orchard and the Mekong river, the River Resort is a gorgeous eco-friendly resort.
+Nestled between a former royal orchard and the Mekong River, the River Resort is a gorgeous eco-friendly resort.
 Furniture is made in traditional Lao style with local bamboo, the rice paddy and vegetable gardens are cultivated with matter from the compost, and the kitchens use solar heating.
-Each of the 14 Deluxe RiverFront Rooms have extraordinary, panoramic Mekong River views from the bedroom.
+Each of the 14 Deluxe RiverFront Rooms has extraordinary, panoramic Mekong River views from the bedroom.
 There’s free wifi, an infinity pool, complimentary bicycles, and a spa.

 Don Khone Island

 Cruise the Mekong River to the peaceful islands of Don Det and Don Khone, on the way there are small and larger islands, waving children, small boats of local people.
-Once ashore hop on bikes to explore Don Khone Island’s rice fields, hills, vegetable gardens and small villages.
+Once ashore hop on bikes to explore Don Khone Island’s rice fields, hills, vegetable gardens, and small villages.

 Bolaven Plateau Coffee Tour - Waterfalls